Engee documentation

 MaximumPoints

-Use fixed buffer size - use fixed buffer size
+# Use fixed buffer size — usage of a fixed size buffer

 If the input data is linear, checking this box can save memory.
 If the input data is non-linear, do not select this check box.
 Doing so may result in inaccurate results.